FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 How does this compare to Fanatical Prospecting by Jeb Blount?
 Blount is the manager-of-managers book — it argues prospecting cadence, time-blocking, and pipeline math.
 Brooks is the rep's tactical script library.
 Most modern sales-development orgs use both: Blount sets the cadence, Brooks provides the words.

 Does the book work for field sales or only inside sales?
 Brooks wrote it for inside sales, but field reps report the qualifying and trial-close scripts transfer directly to in-person discovery and demos.
-The cold-open scripts assume the buyer answered a phone — adapt them for in-person walk-ins or trade-show floor conversations.
+The cold-open scripts assume the buyer answered a phone — adapt them for walk-ins or trade-show floor conversations.

 Bottom Line

 Power Phone Scripts is the reference library every inside-sales rep should keep within arm's reach of the dialer.
-The Monday-morning action: pick the 4-Part Cold Open, the top 20 objection responses, and the sub-18-second voicemail template, rehearse them out loud for 60 minutes before the shift starts, and measure the connect-to-conversation rate change over the next two weeks.
+The Monday-morning action: pick the 4-Part Cold Open, the top objection responses, and the short voicemail template, rehearse them out loud before the shift starts, and measure the connect-to-conversation rate change over the next two weeks.
+Brooks's enduring contribution to the sales canon is the operating insight that scripts are not the opposite of authenticity — they are the only way to be authentic on the seventh dial of the morning.

 Sources